tjwentling/HustleTheRussell/README.md

 # Dates

-initial start of historical data: 2018-01-01 from all indices change from test to prediction: 10/31/2022 end of prediction: 6/30/2023
+Initial start of historical data: 2018-01-01 from all indices

+change from test to prediction: 10/31/2022

+end of prediction: 6/30/2023

 # Summary